tetsuo/Fluture/README.md

 ### EcmaScript Module

-Fluture is written as modular JavaScript (`.mjs`).
+Fluture is written as modular JavaScript.
 It can be loaded directly by Node 9 and up using `--experimental-modules`, with the [esm loader][esm], or with TypeScript (typings included).